 The text unfolds in third - person narrative in the form of a beginning chapter book including a table of contents, a glossary, an index, a bibliography, some suggested websites for further research, and information about the author.
 Some text is in the form of a bulleted list.
-Information is presented by the main text, captioned photographs, tables, maps, diagrams, and text boxes that highlight definitions and interesting facts.
+Information is presented by the main text, captioned photographs, illustrations, diagrams, timelines, maps, tables, and text boxes that highlight definitions and interesting facts.

-Terror in the Tropics varies in sentence length and structure.
-Some new terminology such as carnivores, humidity, and treacherous are used in context.
+All in a Day’s Work: ER Doctor varies in sentence length and structure with some use of procedural language.
+Some new terminology such as defibrillator, prescriptions, and trauma are used in context.
 Sentences including phrases, clauses, or transition words are often used.
+A variety of declarative, imperative, exclamatory, and interrogative sentences are used within the text.

 This title is from the TIME® for Kids: Nonfiction Readers series from Teacher Created Materials.
 Build your school bookroom or classroom library with dynamic and engaging nonfiction readers.